 Some of the carols mixed in here are of that type.

-But, the evocation of the old world and colonial spirit does reign in each of the following CDs, giving us that wonderful old-time spirit rarely heard and felt today.
+Nope---not in this collection.
+The evocation of the old world spirit does reign in each of the following CDs, giving us that wonderful times past ethos rarely heard and felt today.

 Upon A Winter's Eve by Black House Ceilidh is very much a sound of Christmas Past...nearly ethereal in some ways---atmospheric in others...and even includes a twinge of highland thrown in here and there.
 As stated on the inside cover: "I wanted to present these carols as simple, elegant, and organic: much as they would have been heard when people ate seasonally, warmth was a luxury, and music was always performed live."